Resonant squeezed light from photonic Cooper pairs: Introduction

 A recent development was the realization that vibrational modes of molecules and crystals (phonons) can act as mediators for photon-photon interaction in a wide variety of substances \cite{Kasperczyk2016, Velez2020}.
 The origin of this phenomenon is a correlated Raman process, whereby a phonon emitted by a Stokes photon scattering event is coherently absorbed by another incident photon, generating a Stokes-antiStokes (SaS) photon pair, see Fig.~\ref{fig:SaSDiagram}.
 This phenomenon is the photon analogue of the attractive interaction that forms Cooper pairs in superconductors, leading to the idea that the SaS state is a ``photonic Cooper pair'' \cite{Saraiva2017}.

 So far experimental and theoretical studies of photonic Cooper pairs have focused solely on the regime of short time evolution or scattering \cite{Guimaraes2020}, and the question of what photonic state emerges for longer time evolution in a waveguide is open.
-As suggested in Fig.~\ref{fig:SaSDiagram}(c), photonic Cooper pair formation provides an additional mechanism for spontaneous four-wave mixing; however, it is not known how such a mechanism, when mediated by a lower energy excitation such as a phonon, distinguishes itself from the usual photon-photon interaction mediated by higher-energy virtual transitions to electronic states of the material \cite{Boyd2020}.
-The modelling of photonic devices traditionally assumes phenomenological quartic-in-electric-field interactions to describe spontaneous four-wave mixing \cite{Banic2022}; it is not known whether the dominant mechanism is of phononic or electronic origin.
+As suggested in Figs.~\ref{fig:SaSDiagram}(c, d), photonic Cooper pair formation provides a microscopic mechanism for spontaneous four-wave mixing; however, it is not known \NM{how to distinguish or exploit the phonon resonance depicted in Fig.~\ref{fig:SaSDiagram}(c)} from the usual photon-photon interaction mediated by higher-energy virtual transitions to electronic orbital states of the material \cite{Boyd2020}.
+The modelling of photonic devices traditionally assumes phenomenological quartic-in-electric-field interactions to describe spontaneous four-wave mixing \cite{Banic2022}; it is not known whether the dominant mechanism is of phononic or electronic origin, \NM{and whether it is ``virtual'' or ``real''}.

 Here we propose a nonperturbative theory for phonon-mediated generation of entangled photon pairs in Raman scattering.
 The theory introduces the concept of the Ramaniton, a hybrid photon-phonon excitation that is different from the polariton \cite{Kittel1987} in at least two ways: First, Ramanitons have zero electric dipole moment and do not cause photon loss \cite{Diniz2020}; and second, the excited states of Ramanitons are made of superpositions of photons/phonons as well as their corresponding antiparticles (holes), a direct consequence of the presence of Cooper-pair correlations.
 Interpreting the photonic excitations inside the material as Ramanitons allows the prediction of the quantum state of light that arises in a gas of photonic Cooper pairs.
 Our theory demonstrates \emph{resonant squeezing} for certain photon propagation lengths, leading to applications in the optimization of quantum photonic devices.